Border states (American Civil War): West Virginia

 The ultimate decision about West Virginia was made by the armies in the field.
 The Confederates were defeated, the Union was triumphant, so West Virginia was born.
 In late spring 1861 Union troops from Ohio moved into western Virginia with the primary strategic goal of protecting the Baltimore and Ohio Railroad.
 General George B. McClellan destroyed Confederate defenses in western Virginia.
 Raids and recruitment by the Confederacy took place throughout the war.
 Current estimates of soldiers from West Virginia are 20,000-22,000 men each to the Union and the Confederacy.

 West Virginia was required as part of its admission as a state in 1863 to have a gradual emancipation clause in the new state's constitution.
 Children were born free or as they came of age, and no new slaves could be brought into the state.
 About 6,000 would remain enslaved.
 West Virginia later completely abolished slavery in February 1865, before the end of the war.

 The unique conditions attendant to the creation of the state led the Federal government to sometimes regard West Virginia as differing from the other border states in the post-war and Reconstruction Era.
 The terms of surrender granted to the Confederate army at Appomattox applied to the soldiers of the 11 Confederate states and West Virginia only.
 Returning Confederate soldiers from the other border states were required to obtain special permits from the War Department.
 Similarly, the Southern Claims Commission was originally designed to apply only to the 11 Confederate states and West Virginia, though claims from other states were sometimes honored.

+The creation of West Virginia in 1863 was a direct result of Unionist resistance in western Virginia.
+The Restored Government of Virginia, led by Francis Pierpont, played a crucial role in coordinating pro-Union sentiment in this region.
+The creation of West Virginia, as a separate state aligned with the Union, was one of the most significant outcomes of intra-state division during the Civil War.